BenSaunders1/VisualStudioQuartus/README.md

 This will create a basic quartus project, and set the device for you.

 ### Open existing project
-Currently, the extension only knows if a quartus project exists if there is a `.quartus` folder.
+Currently, the extension only knows if a quartus project exists if there is a `.vsquartus` folder.
 This is a mega WIP, and will be altered very soon.